Snapdragon family (Scrophulariaceae)

 Cultivation: The preference is full or partial sun and mesic conditions.
 This plant typically grows in rich, loamy soil.
 It appears to have few problems with disease.
 The seeds can be slow to germinate; it is possible that a heat treatment simulating the effects of a wildfire may be beneficial in this regard.

 Range & Habitat: Ear-Leaved False Foxglove is a rare plant that occurs in scattered counties throughout most of Illinois, except the extreme south (see Distribution Map).
-It is state-listed as a threatened plant.
+It is a native plant that is state-listed as 'threatened.'
 Habitats include mesic black soil prairies, thickets containing grasses and occasional shrubs, savannas, woodland borders, abandoned fields, and areas along railroads (particularly where remnant prairies occur).
 This plant is found in both high quality habitats and somewhat disturbed areas.
 It is intolerant of frequent mowing or grazing; however an occasional wildfire may improve germination of the seeds, as well as reducing competition from shrubs and other kinds of plants.
-The species Aster ericoides (Heath Aster) and other aster species of mesic black soil prairies are beneficial because they are suitable hosts for the parasitic roots.

 Faunal Associations: Bumblebees are the most important pollinators of the flowers, where they seek nectar.
 Other long-tongued bees also visit the flowers, including miner bees and leaf-cutting bees.
 Little information is available about this plant's relationship to mammalian herbivores; because the foliage is not known to be toxic, it is probably consumed by them occasionally.